Clue (film): Novelizations

 The novelization based on the screenplay is by Michael McDowell.
-Landis, Lynn, and Ann Matthews wrote the youth adaptation Clue: The Storybook.
+Landis, Lynn and Ann Matthews wrote the youth adaptation Clue: The Storybook.
 Both adaptations were published in 1985, and feature a fourth ending cut from the film: in a variation on the-butler-did-it trope, Wadsworth explains how he killed Boddy and the other victims, then reveals to the guests that they've all been poisoned, leaving no witnesses to his perfect crime.
 As Wadsworth proceeds to disable the phones, the police chief (having previously posed as an evangelist) returns with a squad of officers who disarm Wadsworth.
-He nonetheless manages to escape, and attempts to get away in a police car, only to crash after Dobermanns attack from the back seat.
+He nonetheless manages to escape and attempts to get away in a police car, only to crash after Dobermanns attack from the back seat.

 Home media

-The film was released to home video for both VHS and Betamax videocassette formats in Canada and the United States on August 20, 1986, and to other countries on February 11, 1991.
+The film was released to home video for both VHS and Betamax videocassette formats in the United States and Canada on August 20, 1986, and to other countries on February 11, 1991.
 It was released on DVD by Paramount Home Entertainment on June 17, 2000, and on Blu-ray by Paramount Home Media Distribution on August 7, 2012.
 Shout!
 Factory released a 4K UHD Blu-ray collector's edition of Clue on December 12, 2023, including new interviews with director Jonathan Lynn and production manager Jeffrey Chernov.

-Home video, television broadcast, and digital streaming releases include all three endings shown sequentially, with two characterized as possible endings and the third being the accurate account.
+Home video, television broadcast and digital streaming releases include all three endings shown sequentially, with two characterized as possible endings and the third being the accurate account.
 DVD and Blu-ray versions offer viewers the option to watch a single ending (chosen randomly) or the "home entertainment version" with all three endings stitched together.